Pharmacy Technician FAQs

-Which Dorsey campuses offer the Pharmacy Technician program?
+Which Dorsey Schools campuses offer the Pharmacy Technician program?

 How do I enroll?

 If you’re interested in enrolling in the Pharmacy Technician program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.

 Does your program include certification?